BasementKrew/revelation.io/_posts/2014-05-05-thinking-through-threads.markdown

             });
  ```

  From this simple example, we can see how easy this really is.
 We where able to do some work on a background thread then do work on the main thread, all in a simple and clean API (partly thanks to blocks!).
 We only scratch the surface of what GCD can do (seamphores, signals, async I/O to name a few), I encourage you to read through the source and the Apple articles about GCD (and they aren't super boring documentation or whatever, so read them!).
-As always, questions, comments, feedback are appreciated.
+As always, questions, comments, and feedback are appreciated.

  Twitter: [@daltoniam](https://twitter.com/daltoniam).